Demonstration of weighted graph optimization on a Rydberg atom array using local light-shifts: Introduction

 Neutral atom quantum computers based on arrays of individual optical tweezers \cite{saffman16,henriet20,wu21,morgado21} provide a scalable and versatile platform for quantum computing, with the ability to generate arrays of over 1000 qubits \cite{huft22,norcia24,gyger24,manetsch24} and perform high-fidelity single- \cite{nikolov23} and two-qubit \cite{levine19,evered23,ma23} gate operations, enabling realization of small scale quantum algorithms \cite{graham22}.
 This can be extended to implementation of logical qubit operations \cite{bluvstein24} by exploiting dynamical qubit reconfiguration \cite{bluvstein22}.
 Alongside digital operations, neutral atom arrays provide access to programmable spin models for performing quantum simulation \cite{browaeys20} enabling exploration of phase diagrams and dynamics in 1D \cite{bernien17} and 2D \cite{ebadi21,scholl21} and observation of novel topological phenomena \cite{leseleuc19a,semeghini21}.

-The ability to implement programmable spin models extends the utility of neutral atom arrays to the regime of analogue quantum computing \cite{kim23}, where in the context of graph optimization coupling atoms to the Rydberg states enables native embedding of the Maximum Independent Set (MIS) problem for planar 2D unit-disk graphs (UDG) \cite{pichler18,pichler18a}.
-Here the Rydberg blockade mechanism \cite{jaksch00} prevents more than a single Rydberg excitation occuring within a radius $r<r_\mathrm{B}$, enforcing the constraint that no two connected vertices should be simultaneously part of the same MIS configuration.
+The ability to implement programmable spin models extends the utility of neutral atom arrays to the regime of analogue quantum computing \cite{kim23, dalyac24}, where in the context of graph optimization coupling atoms to the Rydberg states enables native embedding of the Maximum Independent Set (MIS) problem for quasi-planar 2D unit-disk graphs (UDG) \cite{pichler18,pichler18a}.
+A UDG is one in which only vertices within a given distance from eachtoher are connected by an edge, which can be naturally mapped to neutral atom systems using the Rydberg blockade mechanism \cite{jaksch00} which prevents more than a single Rydberg excitation occurring within a radius $r<r_\mathrm{B}$.
+For MIS this enforces the constraint that no two connected vertices can be simultaneously part of the same set.
 Experimental demonstrations of solving MIS on 2D-UDG using QAA with hundreds of qubits demonstrate the feasibility of this approach \cite{ebadi22,kim23a}, however recent analysis shows for the native Kings-graph classical solvers are able to find solutions to graphs with 1000 vertices in minutes \cite{andrist23}.
 One approach for extending beyond planar 2D graph is to use ancillary qubits to create quantum wires \cite{kim22} which can be routed through neighboring trapping planes in 3D to implement non-local graph connectivity \cite{dalyac23}.
-This approach has been used to demonstrate embedded integer factorization \cite{park24} and quadratic unconstrained binary optimization (QUBO) problems \cite{byun23} onto atom arrays using only global control.
+This approach has been used to demonstrate embedded integer factorization \cite{park24} and quadratic unconstrained binary optimization (QUBO) problems \cite{byun24} onto atom arrays using only global control.